xnewton3/chaosbotlegal/privacy-policy.md

 - Logs of all ban, warn, and mute data.
 - Logs of any and all changes made to a server, including server modifications, channel modifications, category modifications, role modifications, etc.
 - Logs of actions performed by users, such as modifying messages, deleting messages, adding/removing roles, changing nicknames, etc.
+- Information on whether a user has sent a message and the user ID for updating XP and level.

 ## 2. Purpose of Data Collection